fch-yk/d_05_04_telegram_photo/README.md

-# Upload space photoes to Telegram
+# Space photos for Telegram

-The program ...
+The project scripts can be used for downloading space photos and upload them to Telegram channel.

 ## Prerequisites